 1. Kevin Bradley is an assistant professor and State Extension Weed Specialist at the University of Missouri, Columbia.
-Tim Schnakenberg, Jay Chism and Brie Menjoulet are regional agronomy specialists.
+Tim Schnakenberg, Brie Menjoulet, Pat Miller, Jill Scheidt, and Sarah Kenyon are regional agronomy specialists.
 John Hobbs is an agriculture / rural development specialist.
+Jay Chism is a regional director.